Faculty and Staff: Teach Abroad

 Application Requirements for any teach abroad experience generally include an updated CV, course syllabus and/or course description, recruitment ideas or complete plan, details on how the course will count toward degree requirements for students, and proposed budget (if you are responsible for the budget).
 Affiliate programs require more than one course description and may require up to 5.
 Do not be scared off by the application requirements.
 Contact the Director of Education Abroad and/or the affiliate program reps for guidance as needed.

 For Murray State Signature Program applications, you'll be notified via email from the Murray State Education Abroad Office by February 13th.
-See the Review Guidelines under "Proposal Review & Selection" for details on how applications are reviewed by the Program Review Committee.
+See the Review Guidelines under "I. Study Abroad Program Proposal Review & Selection" for details on how applications are reviewed by the Program Review Committee.

 - Support and create your recruitment efforts

 - Create a more cohesive leadership team for everyone on your program

 - More fully understand the student experience on study abroad